Antoinette Sibley: Retirement

 Sibley announced her retirement in 1979, but was persuaded to return.
 She finally retired in 1989, after months of struggling with injury.
 She took the advice of Karsavina who had said, "leave the stage before the stage leaves you."
 In retirement she became President of the Royal Academy of Dance in 1991, and guest coach at the Royal Ballet (1991) and Governor, Royal Ballet Board (2000).

 Now there is a ballet studio named after her at Francis Holland School Sloane Square where there was a night dedicated to her and several portraits of her dancing in The Sleeping Beauty, Afternoon of a Faun and Scenes de Ballet hang in the ballet studio.

 Personal life

-From 1964-73 Sibley was married to the dancer Michael Somes.
+From 1964 to 1973 Sibley was married to the dancer Michael Somes.
 After their divorce, in 1974 she married London-based banker, (Richard) Panton Corbett, of a landed gentry family of Longnor, Shropshire, who changed their name from Plymley in 1804 to inherit the estate from their relatives, the Corbet baronets.
 They have a son and a daughter.
 He died 17 May 2021 aged 83.